palash892/Hi-C_ML_structure-dynamics/README.md

-## Welcome to the repository for the research project titled <span style="color:blue">Machine learning unravels inherent structural patterns in Escherichia coli Hi-C matrices and predicts chromosome dynamics</span>
+## ## Welcome to the repository for the research project titled **_Machine learning unravels inherent structural patterns in Escherichia coli Hi-C matrices and predicts chromosome dynamics_**

 # Abstract